Maurice Vellacott: Controversies

 In 2012, Vellacott nominated and awarded Queen's Jubilee medals to Linda Gibbons and Mary Wagner, who had both been convicted of criminal offences related to their anti-abortion activism.
 Gibbons was arrested for repeated violations of injunctions against protesting in front of women's health clinics.
 Mary Wagner was serving time in jail for mischief and violating court orders regarding women's health clinics when she received her medal.
 When asked to comment on his decision to recognize these two women, Vellacott released a statement that referred to them as "heroines of humanity", and justified his decision by stating: "It's a pretty upside down world when we honour abortionists like Henry Morgentaler for killing over 5,000 babies and imprison precious women, like Mary Wagner and Linda Gibbons, who try to save babies from such savagery.
 They are the real heroes of humanity!"
 Vellacott's decision to bestow the Queen's Jubilee Medal on Gibbon and Wagner has been praised by pro-life groups such as the Campaign Life Coalition and the Catholic Register.
 Interim Liberal leader Bob Rae criticized Vellacott's statements as inciting anti-abortion activists to break the law, which is itself a criminal offence in Canada.

-In 2022 Vellacott was named as one of at least three Saskatoon politicians for whom students at the local Legacy Christian Academy school (then Christian Centre Academy) were coerced into campaigning for, along with former Saskatoon mayor Don Atchison and sitting City Council member Randy Donauer.
+In 2022, Vellacott was named as one of at least three Saskatoon politicians for whom students at the local Legacy Christian Academy school (then Christian Centre Academy) were coerced into campaigning, along with former mayor Don Atchison and sitting City Council member Randy Donauer.
 This was revealed as former students of the school launched a class action lawsuit against former staff of the school and affiliated church for child abuse.
-Vellacott confirmed that students worked on his campaigns but not that they were coerced into doing so.
-He stated that such work "was a good education for them," and that he found it "quite invigorating, exhilirating because there were so many young people involved."
+Vellacott confirmed that students worked on his campaigns but denied that they were coerced into doing so.
+He stated that such work "was a good education for them," and that he found it "quite invigorating, exhilarating because there were so many young people involved."